 You should now be able to set up your iPhone without seeing “SIM Not Supported” message!
 If you lose text messages or contact information then simply restore your backup.

-Method #2 – Using an IMEI Unlocking Service to Unlock iPhone for Any Carrier
+Method #2 – Using an IMEI Unlocking Service to Unlock Your iPhone

-This service enables you to effectively unlock iPhone for any carrier and fix your SIM card errors, but without you having to lift a finger.
+This service enables you to effectively unlock iPhone and fix your SIM card errors, but without you having to lift a finger.